May 29 – June 5, 2019 – Sol Duc Hot Springs to Quinault River

 Charles A. Barnes, a member of the Press Expedition of 1889-90, understood the complexity of the Olympic Mountains I was entering.
 Near the end of his six month trans-Olympic traverse and my proposed adventure, he felt immeasurable satisfaction when, as he later wrote, “Down the gap of the Quinault a second range appeared, and beyond it another range, crossing our proposed pathway like lions in the path.
 Beyond them, sky–thank heaven, there was an end to them (Wood, Page 152, Across the Olympic Mountains).”

-I called my first grand ski traverse of the Olympic Mountains The Olympic Traverse East.
-It crossed the eastern half of Olympic National Park, north to south, from Hurricane Ridge to Lake Cushman.
-Soon after I completed that traverse in 2016, I began to plan another, a twin to the first.
-The Olympic Traverse West would cross the western half of Olympic National Park from Sol Duc Hotsprings to the Quinault River.
+Back in 2016 I completed my first ski traverse of the Olympic Mountains.
+I called this grand traverse The Olympic Traverse East.
+Where it crossed the eastern mountains of Olympic National Park from Hurricane Ridge to Lake Cushman, my current proposed route would cross the western mountains of Olympic National Park from Sol Duc Hot Springs to the Quinault River.

 May 29th: Sol Duc Hot Springs to Cat Peak

 A story told of the Bailey Range would be remiss if it didn’t mention its most famous inhabitant and explorer, Herb Crisler.
 Primarily a filmmaker and photographer, he guided, lived in and documented the range for thirty years.
-He would complete variations of this ski adventure by foot, three times.
-In two of those adventures he was seriously injured, once returning more than two weeks behind schedule!
+Not only would he complete variations of this ski adventure by foot, three times, but in two of those adventures he would be seriously injured, once returning more than two weeks behind schedule!

 Crisler’s most famous story traces back to a 1929 sportsman’s dinner.
 In a conversation about lost hunters he boasted that he could “…go into the Olympics without weapon or grub, live off the country for a month, [and] come out fat (Hunt, R., Page 13, Olympic Mountain Wilds).”
 A newspaper, the Seattle Times, overheard his boast and offered him $500 dollars to follow through with it!
 As there were no telephones or other lines of communication in those days, the paper searched for a way to report on the adventure in real time.
 The answer came in the form of pigeons.
 Crisler would carry three homing pigeons that he would release once a week with correspondence.

 Crisler’s month-long survival-adventure began at Sol Duc Hotsprings.
-So did mine, and I took three partners with me: Jake Chartier, Jeff Rich, and Carl Simpson.
-In contrast to his excursion, we weren’t going without ‘grub’ and our loads certainly wouldn’t come with a cage of homing pigeons strapped atop them.
-Instead we’d have skis, a reality that shocked tourists we saw along the way.
-It’s not like we were Herb Crisler.
-Now wouldn’t he have been a sight to see!
+So did mine, but unlike him I wouldn’t be alone.
+I’d take three partners with me: Jake Chartier, Jeff Rich, and Carl Simpson.
+Moreover, we wouldn’t be without ‘grub’ and our loads certainly wouldn’t come with a cage of homing pigeons strapped atop them!
+Instead we’d have skis, a reality that shocked tourists almost as much as if we’d been Cristler himself, pigeons included.

 “Which way are you going?”